Debt consolidation loans

 Before considering a consolidation loan, you first need to make sure that you're in a position to pay down the loan, and not run other debts back up.

 So for consolidation to work in the long term, there's often more of a 'lifestyle' shift or other compromises you need to make first, or at least alongside it.
-If you can't make this lifestyle shift, or you're not sure, you might be better seeking debt help instead.
+If you can't commit to this or you're not sure, it may be beneficial to seek debt help instead.
 Our Debt Problems guide has help to tackle spending, plus details of charities who can give debt advice if needed.

 What are the advantages and disadvantages of a debt consolidation loan?